|Job Title:||Technical Project Manager|

 About Jasmine Shaw

 During her time in Carleton University’s Technology Innovation Management program, Jasmine conducted research on Technovation, the world’s largest technology entrepreneurship program for girls.
-Her research focused on the design of business ecosystem structures that enable women and girls to pursue STEM careers.
+Her research focused on the design of business ecosystem structures that enable girls to pursue STEM careers.
 Jasmine also earned her Bachelor of Engineering (Biomedical and Mechanical) degree from Carleton University in 2016.